yangzhie/StickSell/README.md

 ```
 /sellstick reload - Loads new config changes onto server
 /sellstick give <player> <amount> <uses/infinite> - Give player sellsticks
+/sellstick merge - Combine two or more sellsticks to form one with combined uses
+/sellstick toggle - Toggle sellstick sell messages from chat to action bar for less clutter
 ```

 #### Examples